Policies & FAQ

 In how many hours must I be enrolled to reside in on-campus housing?

-You must be enrolled at ABAC and maintain a minimum of 12 credit hours (3 credit hours in the summer), unless otherwise approved by the Director of Housing.
+You must be enrolled at ABAC and maintain a minimum of 12 credit hours (3 credit hours in the summer), unless otherwise approved by the Director of Residence Life.

 What is the deadline to apply for housing?